 This is related to relatively routine, non-complex transactions that tend to be subject to systematic processing and require little management judgement.
-Although it is considered that there is a risk of material misstatement (RMM), there are no elevated or special factors related to the nature, the likely magnitude of the potential misstatements or the likelihood of the risk occurring.
+Although it is considered that there is a risk of material misstatement, there are no elevated or special factors related to the nature, the likely magnitude of the potential misstatements or the likelihood of the risk occurring.

-The summary risk assessment, illustrated in the audit risk continuum below, highlights those risks which we deem to be significant and other enhanced risks.
+The summary risk assessment, illustrated in the table below, highlights those risks which we deem to be significant.
 We have summarised our audit response to these risks on the next page.